dominicplouffe/HorseRacingPrediction/README.md

 <img src="http://dplouffe.ca/static/img/offset_one.png" border="0" />
 </p>

 664 races met the above criteria.
-The horses with the lowest prediction won 251 times (38%) and came in win, place or show 477 times (72%).
+The horses with the lowest prediction won 251 times (38%) and came in 1st, 2nd or 3rd 477 times (72%).
 You can start to see that betting on a limited set of races has quite an effect on the results.

 ----

-The next thing I tried is using the same approach but limited the races even more.
+The next approach I tried is using a similar calculation but I limited the races even more.
 Instead of a different of 1 between the lowest and second lowest horse, I used a difference of 2.
-For example, if the lowest horse prediction is 1.20 and the second lowest is 2.90 I did not simulate a bet on the race.
-On the other hand, if a lowest horse prediction is 1.20 and the second lowest is 3.21 I simulated the bet.
+For example, if the lowest horse prediction is 1.20 and the second lowest is 2.90, I did not simulate a bet on the race.
+On the other hand, if a lowest horse prediction is 1.20 and the second lowest is 3.21, I simulated the bet.

-This modification to the algorithm *should* pick races that have a horse which is much more superiror than the rest.
+This modification to the algorithm *should* pick races that have a horse which is much more superior than the rest.

 The results are as follows: